-The Company's finished goods inventory decreased by 54,500 units during 2017.
+The Company's finished goods inventory decreased by 22,600 units during 2018.

-Distributor inventories of the Company's products increased by 2,000 units during 2017 and approximate a reasonable level to support rapid fulfillment of retailer demand.
+Distributor inventories of the Company's products decreased by 21,600 units during 2018 and approximate a reasonable level to support rapid fulfillment of retailer demand.
+In the aggregate, total Company and distributor inventories decreased by 10% in 2018.

 Inventory data follows: